 Every month and a half or so, I take a look at my freezer inventory and note what is looking low and needs to be replaced.
 I spiffed up my Freezer Inventory printable to share with you, if you’d like to give it a try.
 I find that if I don’t write down what I cook and then freeze and also what I take out of the deep freeze, then I can’t remember and run out.

 Once I have my list of what I’m going to cook, I write my grocery list and carve out some time to spend in the kitchen.
 Freezer cooking a few meals and some desserts really only takes a couple of hours, and sometimes I try to work it into my dinner prep for that night, too.
 For example, one of my family’s favorite dinners to keep on hand is the Pioneer Woman’s Sour Cream Noodle Bake.
-I have a wicked girl crush on that woman in general (hello, #lifegoals!), and her newest cookbook, Dinnertime, was under the tree for me this year, thanks for Mr. P. Check it out, friends, it is a good one!
+I have a wicked girl crush on that woman in general (hello, #lifegoals), and her newest cookbook, Dinnertime, was under the tree for me this year, thanks to Tom.
+Check it out, friends; it is a good one.

-If I know that I’m freezer cooking that day, then I will buy enough ingredients to triple the recipe.
-This makes enough of the meat sauce for dinner that night, plus the two Noodle Bakes for the freezer.
+If I know that I’m freezer cooking that day, then I will buy enough ingredients to double or triple the recipe.
+This makes enough of the meat sauce for dinner that night, plus the 1-2 Noodle Bakes for the freezer.
 It really doesn’t take much time to assemble the meals at all, so making more than one is a good time saver.
-Wherever possible, I like to substitute whole wheat flour and whole wheat pasta in our dinners to help us in our goal to eat mostly whole foods.

 Weekly Freezer Cooking